ZaydH/udl_arbitrary_pu/README.md

 ## Latest Version

-For the latest version of our aPU implementation, see our official [aPU learner repository](https://github.com/ZaydH/arbitrary_pu).
+Official version of the paper published at NeurIPS'20.
+See the official and latest version of the [aPU learner repository](https://github.com/ZaydH/arbitrary_pu).
 Please open issues in that repository.

 ## Running the Program